Adaptive projected SOR algorithms for nonnegative quadratic programming: Adaptive projected SOR methods

 The performance of the PSOR method (Algorithm~\ref{algo:sor}) strongly depends on the choice of the relaxation parameter $\omega$, as is the case with the SOR method applied to linear systems without any constraints.
 In this subsection, we develop adaptive projected SOR (APSOR) algorithms to solve \eqref{nqp} based on the geometric interpretation discussed in section~\ref{subsec:geom_sor}.

 Before presenting our algorithms, we briefly review the conventional approaches to control the relaxation parameter adaptively for linear systems.
 Most existing adaptive SOR methods are categorized into two classes.
 The first one is to approximate the spectral radius of the iteration matrix in each iteration using the information obtained during iterations~\cite{hy81}.
-This approach provides a highly accurate parameter, but the applicability strongly depends on matrix properties.
+The parameter computed by this approach can be close to the optimal paramter with least iterations in practical, but the applicability strongly depends on matrix properties.
 The second one is to approximately minimize the residual during iterations~\cite{ba03} (see also~\cite{me14,rr16}).
 This approach applies to any symmetric positive definite matrix, but the estimated parameter does not always satisfy the convergence condition $\omega \in (0,2)$.
 Further, the computation of several additional matrix-vector multiplications is required to update the parameter, which indicates that the cost for updating the parameter may be higher than that for updating the solution vector.

 Compared to these approaches, the adaptive SOR method that controls the step size~\cite{ms20} has the advantage that no additional matrix-vector multiplications are required to update the step size (or equivalently, the relaxation parameter).
 Furthermore, this approach can be applied to any symmetric positive definite linear systems.
 We use this idea for the PSOR method applied to \eqref{nqp}.